 The Irish Medtech Association (IMA) Skillnet invited senior MedTech industry executives to identify the current number of employees required to meet current skills demand, as well as forecasted number of employees required in MedTech organisations up to 2020.
 The IMA report (2017) has estimated that 4,000 additional Medical Technologies jobs will be added by 2020, with a 43% increase in staff numbers in the regulatory affairs functions and further opportunities in Quality and Operations roles.

 Fees: Student levy

 Fees: Non EU

-The Level 8 Certificate has been approved as a HEASpringboard course, and is open for applicants commencing programmes in September 2020.
+The Level 8 Certificate was approved as a HEASpringboard course in 2020.